-The Mine Subsidence Board (MSB) is responsible for administering the Mine Subsidence Compensation Act 1961 (the Act).
+Subsidence Advisory NSW (formerly the Mine Subsidence Board) is responsible for administering the Mine Subsidence Compensation Act 1961 (the Act).
 It has three primary functions:

 - To provide compensation where surface developments are damaged by mine subsidence following extraction of coal or shale in NSW

 - To control surface development within Mine Subsidence Districts to minimise liabilities arising from mine subsidence

 - To manage risk associated with mine subsidence including public awareness of mine subsidence.